saintsal/saintsal.github.io/_posts/2013-11-23-the-history-of-leanstartup-and-how-to-make-sense-of-it-all.md

 It's easy to get lost in the mess.
 If you want to start with the core principles and expand from there, I recommend 3 sources:

-[The Leaders' Guide](http://www.startuplessonslearned.com/2015/04/last-week-to-get-leaders-guide.html), Eric Ries' latest book which was only shared with Kickstarter supporters, but with I can share with friends.
-(So email me and let's be friends :) And of course, the original [Lean Startup](http://theleanstartup.com/book).
+[The Leaders' Guide](http://www.startuplessonslearned.com/2015/04/last-week-to-get-leaders-guide.html), Eric Ries' latest book is hands-down the best and clearest description of Lean Startup.
+It was only shared with Kickstarter supporters, but as a support, I can share with friends.
+(So if you'd like to read it, email me and let's be friends :) And of course, the original [Lean Startup](http://theleanstartup.com/book) book.

-[The Cathedral And The Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/), Eric S Raymond's book on open-source software culture, which to this day underpins the core Lean Startup principles.
+[The Cathedral And The Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/), Eric S Raymond's book on open-source software culture, which to this day describes a way of making things people want that drive to the heart of Lean Startup principles.

 [Marc Andreesen's original essay on product/market fit.]( http://pmarchive.com/guide_to_startups_part4.html)